tekknolagi/isdt/lecture-notes/1-cli.md

 $
 ```

-To test if a string is not the empty string--if it has nonzero length--use
+To test if a string is not the empty string---if it has nonzero length---use
 `test -n "$STRING"`:

 ```